 Give yourself time to absorb it before everyone else.
 Then add your final touches.

 - Do ideas come to you when you are not at your computer?
-As you are having a conversation, in the shower, or in bed, you may get the perfect idea on how to tweak your writing.
+As you are having a conversation or out for a walk, you may get the perfect idea on how to tweak your writing.
 Give yourself time to work ideas in.

-- Ask someone else review your article or read it aloud to you.
+- Ask someone else to review your content or read it aloud to you.
 Different eyes and ears will pick up new things.
 Be open to how it flows or how ideas are perceived by others.

-“Now that you are done, you have just begun.” – My High School English Teacher
+“Now that you are done, you have just begun.” – Any High School English Teacher

 P.S.
 In direct mail, 80% of people read a PS, and 60% of people read a PS before anything else.
 Did you read this PS?